GrandaCoder/GrandaCoder/README.md

 <br>

 - ❤ A passionate Self-taught WEB Development
-- 📒 Currently Frotend dev Web Development
+- 📒 Currently Frontend dev Web Development
 - 💯 Always learning new things
 - 💻 Proficient in HTML, CSS, JavaScript, React
 - 🔍 Interested in exploring new technologies and frameworks